cyberphone/doc/payments/review-secure-payment-confirmation.md

 tying ("lock-in") merchants to their own unique checkout solutions or payment networks.

-There are no representatives for *merchants*, *consumers*, or *banks* to find, not to mention *independent* payment technologists and thinkers.
+In addition, there are no representatives for *merchants*, *consumers*, or *banks* to find, not to mention *independent* payment technologists and thinkers.

-This situation is IMO rather unsatisfactory for an organization that calls itself WORLD Wide Web Consortium.
+This situation seems rather unsatisfactory for an organization that calls itself WORLD Wide Web Consortium.

 That the *other* browser vendors have not been active in the payment WG